Oakchris1955/windows-remote-shutdown/README.md

 4) Open a command prompt and type `npm install`
 5) Run `npx eas build -p OS --profile PROFILE`, where `OS` can be either `android` or `ios` and profile one of the available build profiles in `eas.json`.
 For Android, I recommend `production-apk`.
 You might be asked your Expo credentials during this and other things, like creating a new package.
 6) Upon finishing, Expo will show a URL where the build is located.
 Keep in mind that this URL isn't valid for too long, so make sure to download the build immediately.

+Note: Upon finishing this process, your app.json might be updated, specifically the `android.package` and `extra.eas.packageId` fields.
+If you want, you can create a `.env` file inside the `mobile-app` directory and set the `ANDROID_PACKAGE` and `PROJECT_ID` fields respectively